The 10 Best Apps for Cyclists You Should Install Right Now!

 Availability for Android and iOS

 The most used smartphone operating systems include Android and iOS.
-Due to the low market share of other operating systems, I considered only these 2 operating systems.
+Given the low market share of other operating systems, I considered only these 2.

 The app’s availability for the most popular smartphone operating systems (Android and iOS) was important to me.
-I also ensured that the app was well-optimized for both systems based on user reviews and my experience.
+I also ensured the app was well optimized for both platforms, based on user reviews and my experience.

 Privacy & Data Security

-Privacy and data security are more relevant today than ever before.
-For some users, they may even be the primary factor in choosing an app.
+Privacy and data security are more relevant than ever.
+For some users, the app’s pricing may be the primary factor in their choice.

-So, I quickly looked at the privacy pages of all the apps in my selection.
-I also researched the internet to find any controversy – and if I found some, I did not include the app.
+I quickly reviewed the privacy pages of all the apps in my selection.
+I also searched online for any controversy, and if I found any, I did not include the app.

 Popularity

 The app can be good.
-But, if a few people use it, it may not reach its full potential.
-Therefore, I also took into account the popularity of the app.
+But if a few people use it, it may not reach its full potential.
+Therefore, I also considered the app’s popularity.

-I derived popularity from the number of downloads and user reviews on Google and the App Store.
-And I can tell you that every app in my selection is pretty popular.
+I measured popularity based on downloads and user reviews on Google Play and the App Store.
+I can confirm that every app in my selection is popular.

 Conclusion